Codeception/Codeception/docs/10-WebServices.md

 The same way we tested a web site Codeception allows you to test web services.
 They are very hard to test manually, so it's really good idea to automate web service testing.
 As a standards we have SOAP and REST which are represented in corresponding modules.
 We will cover them in this chapter.

 You should start with creating a new test suite, which was not provided by the `bootstrap` command.
-We recommend to call it **api** and use the ApiGuy class for it.
+We recommend to call it **api** and use the ApiTester class for it.

 ```
 $ php codecept.phar generate:suite api